-Yoga is what we refer to as body weight exercise.
-This means you are supporting just the weight of your body when you do it.
+Yoga is what we refer to as a bodyweight exercise.
+This means you are supporting the weight of your body when you do it.
 Think of being in a plank position, for instance.
-Your arms and your core hold up the weight of your body, and over time this improves strength.
+Your arms and your core hold up the weight of your body.
+Over time, this improves strength.

-For those naysayers who poo-poo yoga as a strength workout for a number of muscle groups, share these research findings:
+For naysayers who can’t think of yoga as a strength workout for a number of muscle groups, share these research findings:

-- A 2012 study found that women who completed two, 60-minute Ashtanga yoga—this is the more intense kind of yoga known as power yoga—sessions per week for eight months had improved leg press strength as compared to women who did not do yoga.1
+- A 2012 study found that women who completed two 60-minute Ashtanga yoga sessions—this is the more intense kind of yoga known as power yoga—per week for eight months had improved leg press strength as compared to women who did not do yoga.

 - In a study of 26 participants between the ages of 20 and 58, six weeks of regular yoga improved core and upper body strength.
-Better results were seen with Ashtanga yoga.2
+Better results were seen with Ashtanga yoga.

-- A study from India measured results of daily Hatha yoga for a 12-week period on participants of various ages but the same career.
+- A study from India measured results of daily Hatha yoga sessions over a 12-week period.
 The results indicated that people of all ages experienced increased strength in hand grip and in the legs.
-For older participants, this type of yoga practice can help offset age-related muscle loss.3
+For older participants, this type of yoga practice can help offset age-related muscle loss.

 Yoga Strength Training—Is it Enough?

-The answer to this important question varies depending on who is asking it.
+The answer to this important question varies.
 Strength training in different forms can meet a variety of needs.
-If you have a client who has modest strength goals and puts a greater priority on overall health, stress relief, and meditation, sure yoga could be enough.
+If you have a client who has modest strength goals and puts a greater priority on overall health, stress relief, and meditation, yoga could be enough.

 A client who really wants to get strong, who wants to develop bigger muscles, or is interested in weight lifting will not likely meet their goals solely with yoga.
-But, this client can still benefit from adding yoga once or twice a week.
-Some strength training-specific benefits of yoga include:
+But this client can still benefit from adding yoga once or twice a week.

-- A style of strength training that mimics natural body movements we engage in daily.
+- A style of strength training that mimics the body movements we engage in daily

 - Moves that target multiple muscles at once rather than isolating single muscles, providing a solid workout for a variety of muscle groups

-How to Get More Strength Training out of a Yoga Session
+How to Get More Strength Training out of Your Regular Yoga Practice

 If you want to add in more yoga for strength training, there are some ways you can make it more effective in developing muscle strength:

 - Hold poses longer.
-To get more out of each and every pose, simply hold it longer.
+To get more out of each and every yoga pose, simply hold it longer.
 You’ll feel the burn and realize that you are most definitely working on strength as your muscles begin to wobble.
 That said, if holding a particular pose creates pain in the knees, hands, or shoulders, focus on increasing the length of other postures instead.

 - Use repetition of poses.
-You can also repeat certain poses several times to get more strength training in.
-Choose which muscles to focus on, select a few poses, and repeat them multiple times.
+You can also repeat certain poses several times to get in more strength training.
+Choose which muscles (or muscle groups) to focus on, select a few poses, and repeat them multiple times.

 - Add weights.
-Yoga is bodyweight exercise, but you can increase that weight to develop more strength.
+Yoga is a bodyweight exercise, but you can increase that weight to develop more strength.
 Try adding wrist or ankle weights for a more effective weight training routine.
-You can also use hand weights for some poses, like warrior I and warrior II.
+You can also hold weights in your hands for some poses, like Warrior I and Warrior II.

 - Try power yoga.
-Power yoga classes, also known as Ashtanga yoga, offer a more intense, rigorous workout, with more difficult poses and quick movements from one to the next.
+Power yoga classes, also known as Ashtanga yoga, offer a more intense, rigorous workout with more difficult poses and quick movements from one to the next.
 It’s like a cardio yoga workout.

 - Modify poses.
-Make changes to up the difficulty level.
+Make changes to increase the difficulty level.
 For instance, combine Chaturanga with a push-up (as long as your hands can take it).
 These triceps push-ups are tough.
-Also try turning warrior poses into standing lunges for a great leg workout or adding shoulder presses to Downward Dog.
+Also try turning Warrior poses into standing lunges for a great leg workout or adding shoulder presses to Downward Dog.